Resources for “Control Theory for Principled Heap Sizing”

 Download the Archive

-This archive contains the directory structure and files required to repeat our work.
+This archive at the bottom of this page contains the directory structure and files required to repeat our work.

 If you’re interested in our work, please contact us so we can keep track of who is working in this area, and whether it is worthwhile spending some time cleaning up and documenting the source code properly.